vrk-kpa/suomifi-ui-components/src/core/Expander/Expander/Expander.md

 <ExpanderGroup
   openAllText="Open all"
-  ariaOpenAllText="Open all expanders"
+  ariaOpenAllText="Open all sections"
   closeAllText="Close all"
-  ariaCloseAllText="Close all expanders"
+  ariaCloseAllText="Close all sections"
 >
   <Expander>
     <ExpanderTitleButton>